purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/ad-click-prediction.md

 ### Data Size

 - Data: Historical ad click data includes [user, ads, click_or_not].
 With an estimated 1% CTR, it has 1 billion clicked ads.
-- We can start with 1 month of data for training and validation.
-Within a month, we have:

-  $$100 \times 10^{12} \times 500 = 5 \times 10^{16} \text{ bytes or 50 PB}$$

-- One way to make it more manageable is to downsample the data, i.e., keep only 1%-10% or use 1 week of data for training data and use the next day for validation data.
+We can start with 1 month of data for training and validation.
+Within a month, we have: $100 \times 10^{12} \times 500 = 5 \times 10^{16} \text{ bytes or 50 PB}$.
+One way to make it more manageable is to downsample the data, i.e., keep only 1%-10% or use 1 week of data for training data and use the next day for validation data.

 ### Scale